hpcaitech/Open-Sora/docs/ae.md

 <details>
 <summary> <b> Data Bucket Config </b> </summary>
-For the data bucket, we used 32 frames of 256px videos to train our VAE.
+For the data bucket, we used 32 frames of 256px videos to train our AE.
 ```python
 bucket_config = {
     "256px_ar1:1": {32: (1.0, 1)},